premgopalan/collabtm/README.md

  ./configure LDFLAGS="-L/opt/local/lib" CPPFLAGS="-I/opt/local/include"
  make; make install

-The binary 'gaprec' will be installed in /usr/local/bin unless a different prefix is provided to configure.
+The binary 'collabtm' will be installed in /usr/local/bin unless a different prefix is provided to configure.
 (See INSTALL.)

 COLLABTM: Nonnegative Collaborative Topic Modeling tool